neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 	Previously the configuration of all matching ``Views.yaml`` filters was merged.
 	From version 4.0 on only the matching filter with the highest weight is respected in order to reduce ambiguity.

+The fusionPathPatterns has to contain the Root-Fusion and the path to Fusion-Folder which contains your Prototype.
+Your Prototype gets searched recursively by fusionPath.

 Controller Context
 ~~~~~~~~~~~~~~~~~~